ahmadiehsan/personal_docs/docs/ai/llm/prompting/tree_of_thoughts.md

 ![](tree_of_thoughts/image1.png)

-## Zero-Shot Tree-of-Thoughts
+## Varieties

+=== "Zero-Shot"

     A disadvantage of ToT method is that it requires many calls to the generative models, which slows the application significantly.
     Fortunately, there has been a successful attempt to convert the tree-of-thought framework into a simple prompting technique.

     Instead of calling the generative model multiple times, we ask the model to mimic that behavior by emulating a conversation between multiple experts.
     These experts will question each other until they reach a consensus.

 ## Example